Guided Ski touring in golden, british columbia

 Mountain rescue on British Columbia provincial lands, such as some of the places we may go during this trip, may be performed in two ways:

 You need to decide for yourself whether to buy rescue insurance for the small chance that we require a call out for outside resources and that you will be charged if those services are required.
-It may be appropriate to purchase mountain rescue insurance for this trip.
+It may be appropriate to purchase mountain rescue insurance for this trip because we will operate on BC provincial lands.

 The Guide